jellybams/twitter-stream-stats/README.md

 # Twitter Stream Stats

 Consumes twitter's sample status stream and calculates stats.
-Stats are served via `http://localhost:8080/v1/stats`.
+Stats are printed in the terminal via the `StatsConsolePrinter`.

 ## Running the app